noi-techpark/bdp-commons/data-collectors/parking-onstreet-merano/README.md

 * change the file `src/main/resources/mqttclient.properties`.
-Set the server uri, username, the password, the clientId and the topic to subscribe of your mqqt connection
+Set the server uri, username, the password, the clientId and the topic to subscribe of your mqtt connection

 ```ini
 mqttclient.serverURI=ssl://mqtt.kamote.io:8883